-Safety and Protection: First and foremost, a hangar shed allows you to keep your aircraft safe from the weather.
+Safety and Protection: First and foremost, an aircraft hangar allows you to keep your aircraft safe from the weather.
 And this ultimately keeps passengers safe as well because the aircraft is not subject to environmental wear and tear.
 In the long run, this could save you the cost of expensive repairs.

 Security: Aircraft, whether they are part of your farm equipment or for leisure, are expensive pieces of machinery.
 Having a shed that you can lock up and keep secure, saves you the stress of someone vandalising or damaging your aircraft.
 It also allows you to store other related expensive items like maintenance tools.

 Space: A hangar shed also allows you plenty of space for your aircraft.
 They differ from a car garage, for example, as they need to specifically allow for not only the body of the aircraft but also its wingspan and tail height.
 In addition, the aircraft needs room to easily taxi in and out of the hangar.
 As builders of aircraft hangars, we understand and take into account all these factors.

 Flexibility: Having an aircraft hangar purpose-built, also allows you to be flexible with space.
 You can design it to suit your needs.
 Many of our clients have a combination of hangar and workshop space.
 Some include a maintenance area within the hangar and some incorporate office space.

 Investment Opportunity: Building an aircraft hangar can also be an astute business decision.
 If you have the room to build one, you can then rent it out to someone who may own a plane but not have anywhere of their own to store it.

 How to Build an Aircraft Hangar Shed